DataDog/test-visibility-install-script/README.md

 - `DD_SET_TRACER_VERSION_RUBY`: (optional) Version of the Ruby datadog-ci gem to install.
 If not provided, the latest version is installed.
 - `DD_INSTRUMENTATION_BUILD_SYSTEM_JAVA`: (optional) A hint for Java instrumentation to instrument a specific build system.
 Allowed values are `maven`, `gradle`, `sbt`, `ant`, and `all`.
 If not specified, every Maven, Gradle, SBT, and Ant build will be instrumented. `all` is a special value that allows instrumenting _every JVM process_.

-The script will install the libraries and print the list of environment variables that should be set in order to enable Test Visibility.
+The script will install the libraries and print the list of environment variables that should be set in order to enable Test Optimization.
 Example output:

 ```shell
 DD_CIVISIBILITY_ENABLED=true